intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/eng_period.md

 ### Energy column qualifiers

-Energy _column qualifiers_ are for megajoules produced or consumed during the period indicated by the column family.
+Energy _tempolumn qualifiers_ are for megajoules produced or consumed during the period indicated by the column family.

-The data is closely aligned to the Energy API [response](/docs/api.sundaya.monitored.equipment/0/c/Examples/GET/energy%20GET%20example), which presents these _column qualifiers_ as `harvest`, `yield`, `store`, and `buy`/`sell`.
+The data is closely aligned to the Energy API [response](/docs/api.sundaya.monitored.equipment/0/c/Examples/GET/energy%20GET%20example), which presents these _tempolumn qualifiers_ as `harvest`, `yield`, `store`, and `buy`/`sell`.

-The _columns_ are different for each device type as shown in the table above (The `<device_type>` is in the row identifier).
+The _tempolumns_ are different for each device type as shown in the table above (The `<device_type>` is in the row identifier).

 ---